 California employment law statute of limitations vary depending on your claim.
 Statute of limitations refers to how long after an incident you have to file a lawsuit.

-At Shimoda Law Corp., we represent clients with claims spanning wage and hour, discrimination, sexual harassment, wrongful termination, retaliation, and whistleblower.
+At Shimoda & Rodriguez Law, PC, we represent clients with claims spanning wage and hour, discrimination, sexual harassment, wrongful termination, retaliation, and whistleblower.